-Note: Magnum Power Products LLC strongly recommends that the lights be removed from the mast and stowed for transportation.
-Refer to ""Removing the Lights for Transportation" on page 22.
+Note: If the trailer is going to be moved, Magnum Power Products LLC strongly recommends the lights be removed from the mast and stowed for transportation.
+Refer to "Removing the Lights for Transportation" on page 23.

-MANUALLY LOWERING THE MAST
+LOWERING THE MAST WITH ELECTRIC WINCH OPTION